fabianaschneck/my_site/content/home/home_page2.md

 Title=""
 subtitle = ""

-[design]

-#Choose how many columns the section has.
-Valid values: 1 or 2.
-columns = "2"

 # Featured image
 # To use, place an image named `featured.jpg/png` in your page's folder.
 # Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width